CodingItWrong/outsidein.dev/book/react/3-vertical-slice.md

   Connect(RestaurantList) in connect options.
 ```

 How do we want to provide the Redux store in our component test?
-Well, we don't.
-That integration will be tested as part of our E2E test.
+Well, we don't; that integration will be tested as part of our E2E test.
 For our component test, we want to test the component in isolation: assuming Redux passes in the correct data to the component, does it behave correctly?

 To test this, we can follow a technique where in addition to the default export of the Redux-connected component, you also do a named export of the unconnected component, and use that for testing: